~ Afterward ~

 BRIGIT, NUMA, LEDA

 On October 12, 1993, six animals arrived from the Michigan Pack, (In Praise of Wolves) accompanied by Jim Wuepper and a volunteer.
 Jim was ready for a career change and wanted an appropriate home for his beloved wolves.
 Three adults were moved to the Haliburton Forest, and the Wolf Centre was established.
-Brigit, who was now 16 years old and in poor health, as well as two young pups, came to Wolf Hollow to live on the property with Tundra, Taiga, Alba, Alberta, Shasta, Ron, and myself.
-Murray Palmer, Jack Lyons, Ron, and I constructed an ‘add a room’ down by the river, joining the main enclosure so Brigit, Numa and Leda could socialize with Tundra and Taiga.
+Jim’s beautiful Brigit, now 16- years-old and in poor health, and two young pups, came to Wolf Hollow to live on the property with Tundra, Taiga, Alba, Alberta, Shasta, Ron, and myself.
+Friends Murray Palmer and Jack Lyons helped Ron and I construct an ‘add a room’ down by the river.
+This joined the main enclosure so Brigit, Numa and Leda could socialize with Tundra and Taiga.
 Taiga showed little interest in the new arrivals, but Tundra pranced, whined, and leaped in the air, displaying much excitement.
 In a few days we slid the steel gate between the enclosures.
 Numa and Leda joined the adults and were immediately taken over by Tundra.
 The gate was closed so Brigit, who was deaf and almost blind after a small stroke, could have her own private retirement quarters where she could still socialize with the wolves or just watch at the fence.

 Brigit had a massive stroke in 1994.
 She was buried beside Alba, in full view of the wolves, and as we placed her into the ground, Tundra, Taiga, Numa, Leda, Alberta and Shasta sang a sorrowful farewell.